 Migrate your first VM

-Once the Velostrata Manager and Cloud Extension are configured and operational, you are ready to start migrating VM to GCP.
+After the Velostrata Manager and Cloud Extension are configured and operational, you're ready to start migrating VMs to GCP.

 Instructions for some of the most common operations can be found in the following links:

 Planning VM migrations concepts.

 Stuck on your deployment?
 Reach out so we can help.